MLstate/opalang/README.md

 OPA is Copyright 2011, MLstate; it is distributed under the terms of the GNU Affero General Public License, version 3.
 See file LICENSE for details.

+The run-time libraries and standard library (stdlib) are distributed under the terms of the Apache License, version 2.
+See file RUNTIME_LICENSE for details.

 The repository opalang is currently versioning 2 external tools in tools/ used only during the build process of Opa :